robinagandhi/modularnorms/README.md

 For additional examples using legal statements "in the wild" explore the following: [AGPL](https://robinagandhi.github.io/modularnorms/examples/agpl-test.html), [Apache](https://robinagandhi.github.io/modularnorms/examples/apache-test.html) and [HIPAA](https://robinagandhi.github.io/modularnorms/examples/hipaalite-test.html) Models.

 To better vizualise and provide context to the models, they have been integrated  with their corresponding legal text using a  multiview interface.
-The previous Your Public License 1.0 toy example is represented using the [new interface](https://robinagandhi.github.io/modularnorms/public/ypl.html).
+The previous Your Public License 1.0 toy example is represented using the new interface [here](https://robinagandhi.github.io/modularnorms/public/ypl.html).

 These models have been generated from corresponding JSON objects in the examples directory as shown below.